Shadowh86/quick-portfolio/index.md

 - [Fake World](https://thedynamitepriest.itch.io/fake-world)
  <br>
  This game was made as part of game jam with theme "Glitch" in Unity Engine in Novska, Croatia in period of 3 days.
- In this project I was Team Leader and my job was to coordinate programmer and level designer to make this puzzle game with many glitches and to use glitches on different    levels.
+ In this project I was Team Leader and my job was to coordinate programmer and level designer to make this puzzle game with many glitches and to use glitches on different    levels.<br>

 ---